jaydenseric/ruck/readme.md

   export default function App() {
     useHead(
       // Head tag fragments render in the document head in key order.
 A good
-      // convention is to use group and subgroup numbers, followed buy a
+      // convention is to use group and subgroup numbers, followed by a
       // descriptive name.
       "1-1-meta",
       headMetaFragment,